xiongcccc/pgcheck/README.md

  ./pgcheck --help or -h                     : print this help information

  Author: xiongcc@PostgreSQL学徒, github: https://github.com/xiongcccc.
- If you have any feedback or suggestions, feel free to contace with me.
+ If you have any feedback or suggestions, feel free to contact with me.
  Email: xiongcc_1994@126.com/xiongcc_1994@outlool.com.
 Wechat: _xiongcc
 ~~~

+The default port used is 5432.
+If there are multiple instances on the server, you can specify environment variables before use, such as export PGPORT=5433。

+If you have any feedback or suggestions, feel free to contact with me.